 The Complex Network of the Brain

 Substance addiction happens for a variety of reasons, including early development, genetics, and environmental factors.
-The brain is ultimately at the center of addiction; all perception-altering substances alter neurotransmission to the brain.
-This means that they either stimulate our pleasure and reward centers, or slow down the responses of the central nervous system.
+The brain is ultimately at the center of addiction; all perception-altering substances alter neurotransmission in the brain.
+This means that they either stimulate our pleasure and reward centers or slow down the responses of the central nervous system.

 Older adults who use substances are more vulnerable to accidents such as car collisions or trips and falls.
 It’s important to remember that this doesn’t just include alcohol or illegal drugs – prescription medication can be a contributing factor.

 As we age, we become more vulnerable to ailments – we’re more susceptible to aches, pains, and chronic illnesses.